vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 Example (6.1)
 {: .examplecaption}

 The second way to put words in coordination is using pronouns; but we'll talk more about this a bit later.

 The bottom line is, coordinative relations impact the scope of the words in coordination.
-Recall that, on its own, a word `W` has a scope defined by some type `Wτ` that acts as its scope partitioner.
-Let's call this the intrinsic scope partitioner of the word.
-When that same word is placed in coordination with some other word, `V`, to get a coordinate phrase `(V W)`, then, the scope of each word, `W` and `V`, is additionally partitioned by the intrinsic scope partitioner of the other word.
-For example: the scope of `W` in `(V W)` is partitioned by
+Recall that, on its own, a word `W` has a scope defined by some type `Wλ` that acts as its reference partitioner.
+Let's call this the intrinsic reference partitioner of the word.
+When that same word is placed in coordination with some other word, `V`, to get a coordinate phrase `(V W)`, then, the reference of each word, `W` and `V`, is additionally partitioned by the intrinsic reference partitioner of the other word.
+For example: the reference of `W` in `(V W)` is partitioned by both `Wλ` and `Vλ`.
-`Wτ` partitioned by `Vτ`.

-We can use the `τ` operator to extract the scope partitioner of the in-context word by attaching it to the outside of the coordinate
+We can use the `λ` operator to extract the reference partitioner of the in-context word by attaching it to the outside of the coordinate phrase: `(V W)λ`.
-phrase: `(V W)τ`.

-Because syntactic relations in the Navyanyāya framework are always defined between *words* (and never between phrases), we need a rule to determine how syntactic relations are resolved when there are embedded phrases.
-Every Navyanyāya phrase has a 'head' [प्रधानम्; pradhānam] element.
+Because syntactic relations in Navya metagrammatical theory are always defined between *words* (and never between phrases), we need a rule to determine how syntactic relations are resolved in sentences containing embedded phrases.
+Every Navya phrase has a 'head' [प्रधानम्; pradhānam] element.
 For a coordinate phrase, the head is the element on the left:

 <div>
 TAIL HEAD